 That’s not to say I haven’t imagined myself in various fashion positions over the years.
 Watching “The Bold Type” made me dream of working at a fashion magazine, and the thought of styling celebrities for red carpet events is exhilarating, to say the least.
 I could be happy in any fashion-related job… but I do not think I would be satisfied.

-I’m not sure how much longer I’ll be blogging, but it will likely only be a few more years—I can’t imagine myself getting married, having kids, and sharing the whole journey on the internet, like several influencers out there.
-There are lots of things I would like to remain private, and I am becoming increasingly tempted to delete all social media and return to my status of living under a rock.
+I’m not sure how much longer I’ll be blogging, but it will likely only be a few more years—I can’t imagine myself getting married, having kids, and sharing the whole journey on the internet.
+There are lots of things I would like to remain private, and I am becoming increasingly tempted to delete my social media altogether and return to my status of living under a rock.
 I will make that leap someday.
 But I also know it will feel like a part of me is missing without my blog.

 So no, I never plan on pursuing a career in the fashion industry, nor do I ever plan on blogging full-time (if I ever even made enough money to do so).
 I have always and will always love fashion, but it belongs as a hobby in my life.
 I look forward to starting a personal styling side business eventually, like when my kids are young and I want to spend most of my time at home with them, but even that would only ever be a side business—a hobby that just happens to make a little bit of income.